-With that said, I think that there are certainly benefits to your being able to negotiate a premarital agreement especially when you have a significant amount of separate property to your name, have a very high income, or if you and your fiancé are in many different positions financially.
-For example, if you already have a great deal of wealth to your name in your fiancé does not then you may want to establish in the premarital agreement what property will belong in your separate estate and that of your spouse to be.
+With that said, I think that there are certainly benefits to your being able to negotiate a premarital agreement, especially when you have a significant amount of separate property to your name, have a very high income, or if you and your fiancé are in many different positions financially.
+For example, if you already have a great deal of wealth to your name in your fiancé does not, you may want to establish in the premarital agreement what property will belong in your separate estate and that of your spouse to be.
 All the property could then be classified as Community property.

 This will be helpful because a great deal of your divorce will be spent not only defining what is separate and what is Community property but determining how to divide the Community property.
-Being able to make decisions on a subject like this with your Co-parent before a contentious and difficult divorce would seem to be a great step forward for most anyone who is going through the decision-making process about a premarital agreement.
+Being able to make decisions on a subject like this with your Co-parent before a contentious and difficult divorce would seem to be a great step forward for most who are going through the decision-making process about a premarital agreement.
 Why not remove a contentious subject in divorce and work on deciding how to handle it when you and your spouse are on good terms.

 You can almost think about a pre-marital property agreement as being like a will.
-A will helps you and your family to be able to sort out your wishes ahead of time so that at the time of your death beneficiaries are established and the executor of your will knows how to move forward as far as distributing property and paying creditors.
+A will helps you and your family to be able to sort out your wishes ahead of time so that at the time of your death, beneficiaries are established, and the executor of your will knows how to move forward as far as distributing property and paying creditors.
 A will does not increase the likelihood of your death any more than negotiating a premarital property agreement increases the likelihood of your getting a divorce.
 Rather, a pre-marital property agreement helps 2 laid the groundwork for a marriage that will hopefully be free from dispute an argument over the difficult subject matter.

 Remember, a pre-marital property agreement has no legal effect until you endure the spouse's divorce proceedings.
-That means that you or your spouse cannot hold the document over the other one's head as far as having any kind of legal importance.
+That means that you or your spouse cannot hold the document over the other one's head as far as having any legal importance.
 On the contrary, it is merely a piece of paper but the words written on it until a divorce case begins.
 With that said, however, you do want to make sure that the document is enforceable and is valid.
-As with any kind of legal document, there are limitations to what the document can contain and there are ways to invalidate a pre-marital property agreement.
+As with any legal document, there are limitations to what the document can contain, and there are ways to invalidate a pre-marital property agreement.

-Consider hiring an attorney before negotiating a premarital property agreement
+Consider hiring an attorney before negotiating a premarital property agreement.

 You are coming from different backgrounds and different perspectives on your case.
-Therefore, since you are not negotiating from the same positions it would make sense for each of you to have an attorney representing you.
+Therefore, since you are not negotiating from the same positions, it would make sense for each of you to have an attorney representing you.
 Otherwise, the advice given to you for your case may not be good advice for your fiancé and vice versa.
 You should hire your attorney to help you negotiate from your circumstances as best you can.
-If your fiancé does the same from their perspective then you will be in good shape to have your prenuptial or postnuptial agreement honored by a divorce court in the future.
+If your fiancé does the same from their perspective, then you will be in good shape to have your prenuptial or postnuptial agreement honored by a divorce court in the future.